Material topic: Sustainable materials & life cycle assessment (LCA)

 - Loss of reputation from not being transparent

-- Potential regulatory, technology, market, and corporate reputational risks
+- Potential regulatory, technology and market risks

 - Partnering for systemic change as part of the “Naturally positive” sustainability strategy